KENTUCKY

 Fort Nelson

-Previously here was the VA state militia blockhouse Corn Island Fort (1778 - 1779) on Corn Island (aka Dunmore's Island) at the Falls of the Ohio River.
+Previously here was the VA state militia blockhouse Corn Island Fort (1778 - 1779) on Corn Island (aka Dunmore's Island) at the Falls of the Ohio River (between present-day Fourth and 14th Streets).
 Also known as Fort at the Falls.
-It was relocated to the mainland at present-day 12th Street, and known at first simply as Fort On Shore.
-It was rebuilt nearby on present-day Seventh Street in 1781 - 1782 with log walls, earthen bastions and a moat, and renamed.
+It was relocated to the mainland in 1779 at present-day 12th and Rowan Streets, and known at first simply as Fort On Shore.
+It was rebuilt again nearby on present-day Seventh Street in 1781 - 1782 with log walls, earthen bastions and a moat, and renamed.
 It later served as the courthouse and jail.
 A granite monument is at Seventh and Main Streets.
+Corn Island disappeared in the 1920's after the dam was built.

 Civil War Defenses of Louisville